Current Topics in Genome Analysis 2014

 Credit Designation Statement

-The Johns Hopkins University School of Medicine designates this live activity for 1.5 credits per session for a maximum of 19.5 AMA PRA Category 1 Creditstm.
+The Johns Hopkins University School of Medicine designates this live activity for a maximum of 21 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Policy on Speaker and Provider Disclosure

-It is the policy of The Johns Hopkins University School of Medicine that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
+It is the policy of the Johns Hopkins University School of Medicine and the National Institutes of Health that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
 The Johns Hopkins University School of Medicine OCME has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
 Detailed disclosure will be made in the activity handout materials.

 You may only claim CME credits for lectures you attended in person in the Lipsett Amphitheatre.
 You may not claim CME credits for watching the archived Webcasts.